Category:

 What is Shepard Fairey's Net Worth?

-Supporters call what he does appropriation art, but detractors call it plagiarism and Fairey's success has been tainted with legal and artistic debate about who owns what when it comes to images in the public.
+Supporters call what he does appropriation art, but detractors call it plagiarism.
+Fairey's success has been tainted with legal and artistic debate about who owns what when it comes to public images.
 For example, with permission from the staff of Barack Obama's presidential campaign, Fairey began distributing his famous "HOPE" image in January of 2008.
 A year later, with Obama in the White House, Fairey's poster was officially displayed in the National Portrait Gallery.
-Around the same time the Associated Press declared Fairey's poster was actually lifted from a 2006 photo taken by their photographer Manny Garcia.
+Around the same time, the Associated Press declared Fairey's poster was actually lifted from a 2006 photo taken by their photographer Manny Garcia.
 The AP was seeking credit and compensation.
 Fairey filed a pre-emptive lawsuit against the AP, arguing fair use.
-The two parties settled out of court for an undisclosed amount in 2011 but a year later Shepard pleaded guilty to charges that he fabricated and destroyed evidence connected to the suit.
-He was ordered to pay a $25,000 fine, perform 300 hours of community service and serve two years of probation.
+The two parties settled out of court for an undisclosed amount in 2011, but a year later, Shepard pleaded guilty to charges that he fabricated and destroyed evidence connected to the suit.
+He was ordered to pay a $25,000 fine, perform 300 hours of community service, and serve two years of probation.

 Early Life